Profiles in "American and Ethnic Studies" Expertise Area

 • Rafael Martínez is an assistant professor of Southwest Borderlands in the College of Integrative Sciences and Arts.
 Rafael’s work focuses on immigration, migration, and the U.S.-Mexico Borderlands.

-• Jian Gao specializes in the history of U.S.-Mexico borderlands, Asian American history, migration studies, and global Asias studies.
+• Jian Gao specializes in the history of U.S.-Mexico borderlands, Asian American studies, transnational migration, global Asia, and immigration law and jurisprudence.